Site icon Circuit Ideas for You

 How the formula works:

-This is because a higher induced voltage is produced when the magnetic field is strengthened by the secondary coils increased number of turns.
+This is due to a higher induced voltage generated when the secondary coils increased number of turns increases the magnetic field.

 Note:

-Thus, how much the voltage is ‘stepped up’ or ‘stepped down’ by the transformer depends on the ratio of Ns to Np.
+Hence how much the voltage is stepped up or stepped down by the transformer depends on the ratio of Ns to Np.

-Using this formula, you may get the anticipated output voltage depending on the input voltage and the number of turns in the transformer coils.
+Using this formula one can get the anticipated output voltage depending on the input voltage and the number of turns in the transformer coils.

 Conclusion:

-Inverters, as simple yet powerful electronic devices bridge the gap between DC and AC power supplies.
+Inverters are simple yet powerful electrical devices that connect DC and AC power sources.

 DESIGN AND CONSTRUCTION OF 100W ELECTRIC POWER INVERTER